2019 Donegal Senior Football Championship

 The 2019 Donegal Senior Football Championship was the 97th official edition of Donegal GAA's premier Gaelic football tournament for senior graded clubs in County Donegal.
-16 teams compete with the winner representing Donegal in the Ulster Senior Club Football Championship.
-The championship begins with four groups of four and continues with a knock-out format.
+16 teams competed, with the winner representing Donegal in the Ulster Senior Club Football Championship.
+The championship began with four groups of four, and continued with a knock-out format.

-Gaoth Dobhair were the defending Donegal and Ulster champions after they defeated Naomh Conaill of Glenties 0-17 to 1-7 in the 2018 final.
-However they failed to defend their crown, losing the final to Naomh Conaill by one point after a second replay.
+The defending Donegal (and Ulster) champion was Gaoth Dobhair, after the club defeated Naomh Conaill by a scoreline of 0–17 to 1–7 in the 2018 final.
+However, Gaoth Dobhair failed to defend its crown, losing the final to Naomh Conaill, by one point, after a second replay.

-This was Glenfin's return to the senior grade after a two-year exodus when claiming the 2018 I.F.C. title.
+This was Glenfin's return to the senior grade after a two-year exodus, when claiming the 2018 I.F.C. title.

-Malin were relegated back to the 2020 I.F.C. after 16 seasons in the top-flight when losing their Relegation Final to Ardara.
+Malin suffered relegated back to the 2020 I.F.C. after 16 seasons in the top-flight, when losing its relegation final.
 Back in 2003, Malin gained promotion to the S.F.C. for the first time in the club's history.
-Although Malin lost the I.F.C.
-Quarter-Final to eventual champions St. Michael's that year, they earned promotion to Division 1 from Division 2 of the Donegal Leagues.
+Although Malin lost the I.F.C. quarter-final to eventual champion St Michael's that year, the club earned promotion to Division 1 from Division 2 of the Donegal Leagues.
 At that time, promotion to the S.F.C. could be acquired through the leagues.